Eric Harris and Dylan Klebold: Suicide

-By 12:08 pm, Harris and Klebold had killed themselves.
+By 12:08 p.m., Harris and Klebold had killed themselves.
 In a subsequent interview, Kreutz recalled hearing a comment such as, "You in the library", around this time.
-Harris sat down with his back to a bookshelf and fired his shotgun through the roof of his mouth; Klebold went down on his knees and shot himself in the left temple with his TEC-9.
-An article by The Rocky Mountain News stated that Patti Nielson overheard them shout "One!
-Two!
-Three!" in unison, just before a loud boom.
-Nielson said that she had never spoken with either of the writers of the article, and evidence suggests otherwise.
-Just before shooting himself, Klebold lit a Molotov cocktail on a nearby table, underneath which Ireland was lying, which caused the tabletop to momentarily catch fire.
-Underneath the scorched film of material was a piece of Harris's brain matter, suggesting Harris had shot himself by this point.
+Harris sat down with his back to a bookshelf and fired his shotgun through the roof of his mouth, while Klebold went down on his knees and shot himself in the left temple with his TEC-9.
+Just before shooting himself, Klebold lit a Molotov cocktail on a nearby table, beneath which Ireland was lying, causing the tabletop to momentarily catch fire.
+Beneath the scorched film of material on the cocktail was a piece of Harris' brain matter, suggesting that he had already died prior to Klebold.
+Their bodies were found at about 3:30 p.m., and cleared for explosives.
+By 6:15, officials had found a bomb in Klebold's car in the parking lot, set to detonate the gas tank, but a bomb squad disarmed it.
+Klebold's car was repaired and, in 2006, put up for auction.